 If you will be staying with relatives, a partner or friends in Germany, then you will have to provide the address and a letter of confirmation from this person who proves that he or she has enough room for you.

 Schedule an appointment at the Foreigner’s Office in the city which you are staying.
 You can book an appointment online and you should do it as soon as possible since there might be no free time for four to eight weeks.
 You can also try your luck and just show up without an appointment, but you might have to wait for several hours then.
 Be careful to gather all of the required documents so when you show up at the appointment you have everything ready.

-There must be an economic interest or a regional need for the type of work the applicant intends on doing
+Prove that there an economic interest or a regional need for the type of work you intend to do

 If the persons handling your application think that there is no economic interest in issuing you a visa, and you will not anyhow contribute to the economy of Germany then you will not get a visa.
 The reason behind this is that Germany wants people who will support and pay into the system without taking away from it.

 You must have the capacity to maintain yourself financially during the whole stay.
 You will have to prove that by handing in a bank statement that confirms you have enough money.